As23re/Dentistry-Website/README.md

 Please open with Live Server to view the website.

-*NOTE: Layout is currently being updated.
-It is NOT responsive in its current state.
-Future plans to deploy it once the update is finished.
+*NOTE: Layout is still being updated.
+Minor adjustments still needed for certain laptop sizes.
+Otherwise works on desktop, iPads, and mobile devices.